What is the best way to view all running processes including hidden ones on a Unix or Linux system

 - The command that was used to start the process

-command will display a real-time view of the running processes.
-The top
+You can also use the top command to view running processes.
+The top command will display a real-time view of the running processes.
+The top command will show you the following information:

 - The process ID (PID)